-- Wear and tear, unbalancing, looseness and misalignment are the most commonly found vibration issues in machines.
+- Wear and tear, Unbalance, looseness and misalignment are the most commonly found vibration issues in machines.

-- Timely detection of machine vibrations can help avoid downtime and enhance the lifespan of machines.
+- Timely detection of vibration can help avoid downtime and enhance the lifespan of machines.

-When looking at machine vibrations it is always necessary to be able to distinguish between normal operations and emerging problems.
+When looking at the causes of vibration problems it is always necessary to be able to distinguish between normal operations and emerging problems.

 Vibration can be symptomatic of a problem, or it can be the cause of a problem.
 There are times when the machine isn’t physically vibrating and there is a problem.
 In general, most systems are designed to avoid vibration as opposed to creating it.
 (Excluding shakers and screens of course!)